SharkieBite/CLI-Word-Puzzle-Engine/README.md

 ## Functionality of the program:
 - Outputs the welcome and main menu screen for the user to interact with, `playWords`
-- Outputs only the main menu screen for the user to interact with, `playWords --w`
+- Outputs only the main menu screen for the user to interact with, `playWords -w`

 ## Files in the repository:
 - `words.c`, contains the user interface that the user interacts with from the command line.
 This file is coded in C.